AnaMolly/Password_Generator/README.md

 # Screenshot:
 ![](assets/images/Screenshot.png)

-The prompt to include desired character length:
+The prompt to include password character length:
 ![](assets/images/Screenshot2.png)

 One of the character options: